icpc/ccs-specs/Contest_API.md

 | group-winner-\<id>        | Current leader(s) in group \<id>.
 Empty if no team has scored.                                                             | Winner(s) of group \<id>.                 |
 | organization-winner-\<id> | Current leader(s) of organization \<id>.
 Empty if no team has scored.                                                      | Winner(s) of organization \<id>.          | Not useful in contest with only one team per organization (e.g. the WF).

-#### POST, PATCH, and DELETE awards
+#### POST, PUT, PATCH, and DELETE awards

 Clients with the `admin` role may make changes to awards using the normal [HTTP methods](#http-methods) as specified above.
-Specifically, they can POST new awards, PATCH one or more attributes, or DELETE an existing award.
-All requests must include the id attribute.
+Specifically, they can POST new awards, replace one with PUT, PATCH one or more attributes, or DELETE an existing award.
+POSTs should include the `id` when creating new awards of the known award types above; if the id is omitted the server will assign one.

 The server may be configured to manage (assign or update) some award ids, and may block clients from modifying them.
 However, if a client is able to modify an award it must assume that it is responsible for managing that award id unless and until it sees an indication that something else is now managing that award - either a change that it did not request, or a future modification fails.